-- your name and student number, - \circ a brief description of the problem, - o a copy of your work (i.e. attach the essay or other work you are trying to submit), and - screenshots/videos of the issue to the course email account.
-Screenshots/videos must show the date and time on your computer.
+- your name and student number, - a brief description of the problem, - a copy of your work (i.e. attach the essay or other work you are trying to submit), and - screenshots/videos of the issue to the course email account.
+Screenshots/videos must show the computer date and time.